 Our small-batch recipe for Fresh Tangerine Marmalade cooks up quickly, and once cooked all you have to do is cap the jar with a lid and keep it in the fridge!
 I look forward to the citrus harvest each year.
 Having fresh citrus of all kinds available is one of the bright spots of winter!
 And I always make a batch of this tangerine marmalade to enjoy.

-I often wait until winter to make several of my favorite jams, because they also contain citrus.
-I had come across a simple recipe years ago for a tangerine jam.
-So when we picked up the first bag of tangerines for the season I decided to try my hand at a quick and easy tangerine marmalade.
-It is all but gone now, which means it is time for another "batch" of this bright flavored marmalade before tangerine season is gone.
+I often wait until winter to make several of my favorite jams, as many of them also contain citrus.
+I had come across a simple recipe years ago for a tangerine jam that I knew I wanted to try.
+So when we picked up the first bag of tangerines for the season I decided to try my hand at a quick and easy to make tangerine marmalade.
+And just like that it is all but gone, which means it is time for another "batch" of this bright flavored marmalade before tangerine season is gone.

 This quick-cooking marmalade only calls for five ingredients.
 Also, it is low in sugar, with the volume of sugar being less than the volume of fruit.
 By the way, this small-batch Fresh Tangerine Marmalade also makes a great thank you gift.